open-telemetry/opentelemetry-collector-contrib/exporter/loadbalancingexporter/README.md

 * The `resolver` accepts either a `static` node, or a `dns`.
 If both are specified, `dns` takes precedence.
 * The `hostname` property inside a `dns` node specifies the hostname to query in order to obtain the list of IP addresses.
 * The `dns` node also accepts an optional property `port` to specify the port to be used for exporting the traces to the IP addresses resolved from `hostname`.
 If `port` is not specified, the default port 4317 is used.
+* The `routing_key` can be used to configure different kinds of routing mechanisms.
+This functionality is available for `trace_exporter`.
+You can either route your signals based on service name based routing or trace id based routing.
+For service based routing the configuration is `routing_key: "service"` and for trace id based routing the configuration is `routing_key:"traceID"`.
+If you don't specify any value, the default is `traceID`

 Simple example
 ```yaml